DataDog/documentation/content/en/tracing/service_catalog/guides/integrating-with-ci-visibility.md

 By default, your service is associated to [CI pipeline(s)][4] via repository URL.
 You can edit the pipelines associated with each service by modifying the ci-pipeline-fingerprints field in your [service metadata][5].

 To add or remove a pipeline associated to your service, first click on Edit Metadata in your service page and go to Software Delivery.
+Please note that this is only available for [Service Catalog schema v2.2][7]

 {{< img src="tracing/service_catalog/service_catalog_delivery_lens.png" alt="Edit add pipeline in the UI" >}}